Chirath02/ChallengeWebUI/README.md

-# Web design for programing and challenge hosting websites
+# Web design for programing and challenge website

-## Uses basic css and js and a bit of bootstrap magic
+Uses basic css, javascript and a bit of bootstrap to create a UI for a website.

 ![Alt text](/img/img.png?raw=true "ChallengeUI")